-Charts of the week from 23 to 27 September 2024: economic sentiment, turnover in trade and real estate
+Charts of the week from 24 to 28 February 2025: consumer prices, Slovenian industrial producer prices, turnover in trade and other charts

 National productivity board